rj-may/BER_Bounds_Eval/Docs/dp_bounds.md

 Introduction

-The DP Bounds Calculator is a Python tool designed to calculate lower and upper bounds for the using a DP measure  (DP) between two multivariate normal distributions.
+The DP Bounds Calculator is a Python tool designed to calculate lower and upper bounds for the using a divergence measure defined [here](https://ieeexplore.ieee.org/document/7254229) (DP) between two multivariate normal distributions.

 Ensure you have the necessary libraries installed: